AFRICAN ELECTIONS DATABASE

 Political System: Democracy

-House of Representatives [unicameral] (124 Seats) 112 members are elected by direct popular vote in single-member constituencies using the first-past-the-post (simple majority) system; 12 are Paramount Chiefs are indirectly elected to represent each provincial district; members serve 5-year terms.
+House of Representatives [unicameral] (124 Seats) 112 members are elected by direct popular vote in single-member constituencies using the first-past-the-post (simple majority) system; 12 Paramount Chiefs are indirectly elected to represent each provincial district; members serve 5-year terms.

 Political Situation since Independence